Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Excited-state methods

+The subspace-search variational quantum eigensolver (SS-VQE) provides an alternative route to excited-state calculations that avoids the explicit use of overlap penalties or constraint optimization.\cite{nakanishi2019subspace} Instead of enforcing orthogonality between states during the optimization, SS-VQE exploits the fact that orthogonality is preserved under unitary transformations.
+In this approach, a set of mutually orthogonal input states \{$\vert\varphi _j$$\rangle$\}, typically chosen from computational basis states, is propagated through a parameterized unitary ansatz $U(\theta)$.
+The optimization is performed by minimizing a cost function defined over the entire subspace:

+This procedure variationally identifies a low-energy subspace that approximates the span of the lowest $k$+1 eigenstates of the Hamiltonian.
+Because the input states are orthogonal and the ansatz is unitary, the resulting output states remain orthogonal by construction, eliminating the need for overlap measurements or swap-test circuits.

+In this sense, SS-VQE is not a state-by-state method but a low-energy-subspace method: it first identifies a variationally optimized manifold and then extracts states within that manifold.
+From a practical standpoint, SS-VQE is particularly attractive for NISQ devices because it avoids ancilla qubits and overlap estimation circuits, leading to shallower implementations compared to penalty-based methods such as VQD.
+Its main challenge is that the ansatz must be expressive enough to represent several states simultaneously, which can complicate optimization relative to state-specific targeting.
+SS-VQE is therefore most attractive when several low-lying states are needed together, as in spectroscopy or low-energy valence manifolds, rather than when one specific state is the sole target.

+A second major family of excited-state methods is inspired by classical linear-response and equation-of-Motion (EOM) theory.
+Rather than optimizing each excited state variationally, these methods begin from an optimized ground-state wavefunction and obtain multiple excitation energies by constructing and solving an effective eigenvalue problem in a space of excitations built on top of that reference.

-Classical methods for excited state calculations often leverage linear response theory, most notably through Equation of Motion (EOM) formalisms (such as EOM-Coupled Cluster).
-EOM-based approaches are highly valued in quantum chemistry because they directly compute the energy difference between the excited state and an already optimized ground state, thereby naturally yielding size-intensive excitation energies.
-Furthermore, they provide a systematic way to include correlation effects and are robust across different regimes, making them a powerful theoretical framework to adapt for quantum computing.\\ The \textbf{Quantum Equation-of-Motion (qEOM)}, introduced by Ollitrault et al., adapts the classical EOM formalism to the constraints of a hybrid quantum-classical computing environment, offering an efficient extension of the VQE method for calculating molecular excitation energies.\cite{ollitrault2020quantum} The theoretical foundation for calculating the excitation energy, $E_{0n} = E_n-E_0$ , is derived from the double commutator, which ensures the resulting energy differences are real and the operators are Hermitian.
+The quantum Equation-of-Motion (qEOM), introduced by Ollitrault et al., adapts the classical EOM formalism to the constraints of a hybrid quantum-classical computing environment, offering an efficient extension of the VQE method for calculating molecular excitation energies.\cite{ollitrault2020quantum} The theoretical foundation for calculating the excitation energy, $E_{0n} = E_n-E_0$ , is derived from the double commutator, which ensures the resulting energy differences are real and the operators are Hermitian.
 The core expectation value for the excitation energy is thus given by:

 The excitation operator $\hat{O}_n^\dagger$ is systematically expanded as a linear combination of basis excitation ($\hat{E}$) and deexcitation ($\hat{E}^\dagger$) operators, typically restricted to single and double electronic excitations for practical quantum implementation